owenBeresford/extra-panda/README.md

 - As far as Vite is a _code bundler_, I need to make all these separate outcome files as separate configs.
 I probably can reduce the amount of configs duplication at a later date.
 To repeat for clarity, each generated file is a separate file to syntax high-lighting for other languages.
 Note again, CSS syntax highlighting isn't perfect.
 - There are some pages that I will need to retire or use CDN to host.
 - There isn't much logging, but logging is held to a wrapper, so I could jump to a centralised log (such as ELK) if I need to in future.
+- Minor gain for Google, I made the sliding window feature in Adjacent module this time, as I have more articles in each group.
+This means unnecessary (not-rendered) nodes are not added to the HTML.
+My rebuild of the Adjacent HTML is also smaller.
 - OLD TECH::
   - first bundle: 1MB flat
   - second bundle (smaller stdlib): 670KB